 Failure to break up the stone (other procedures may be needed)

 It can take a day to several weeks for the pieces of stone to leave your body.
-Drink plenty of liquids to help flush your system.
+Drink plenty of liquids --at least 8 to12-ounce glasses of water a day-- to help flush your system.
 During this time:

 Your urine may be cloudy or slightly bloody.
 You may even see small pieces of stone.

 You may have a slight fever and some pain.
-Take prescribed or over-the-counter pain medication as instructed by your healthcare provider.
+Take prescribed or over-the-counter pain medicine as instructed by your healthcare provider.

 You may be asked to strain your urine to collect some stone particles.
 These will be studied in the lab.